Nathan Johnson (architect): Career

 Johnson came to Detroit in 1950 to work as a draftsman for the Black-owned architectural firm, White & Griffin (led by architects Donald Frank White and Francis Eugene Griffin).'
-He left White & Griffin around 1953, during the firms Liberian design projects.
+He left White & Griffin around 1953, during the firm's Liberian design projects.
 Johnson later worked for Austrian-born architect, Victor Gruen, who specialized in designing shopping malls.

-Johnson formed his own architectural firm in Detroit in 1956.
+Johnson formed his own architectural firm from the basement of his home in Detroit in 1956.
 His office was at 2512 W. Grand Boulevard in Detroit.
+Commissions started out as small scale projects for the African American community, as racial barriers prevented involvement in more lucrative projects.
+His first solo project was the Pure in Heart Baptist Church at Holcomb and Goethe St in Detroit, MI.
 He had hired anywhere from two to forty employees at any given time.
 Debra Davis, Sidney Cobb, Robert Polk, and Spinks were associates that worked at his firm.
 Johnson mentored many young Black architects in Michigan.
 One of his most notable designs was Stanley Mannia Café (1969–1971), a Googie style Chinese restaurant in Detroit.
 Mannia Café became a famous eatery with Motown musicians and politicians.

 In 1963, the Detroit Free Press newspaper did a profile of Johnson, in which he declared his commitment to Modernism.
 He did not like Revival style architecture, and particularly disliked Colonial architecture, which he felt did not deserve a place in modern design.

 In the 1980s Johnson was chosen by Mayor Coleman Young to design all of downtown’s People Mover stations, an automated public transport system in the city of Detroit.
 Johnson took this as an opportunity that he shared by subcontracting several of the people mover stations to African American peers including Aubrey Agee, Roger Margerum, Howard Francis Sims, and Harold Richard Varner (of Sims–Varner).

+The later years of Johnson’s career, were spent serving in many official capacities including the Director for the Detroit General Hospital, Commissioner for the Detroit Historic District Commission, & Commissioner for the Wayne County Planning Commission.

 Johnson joined the American Institute of Architects (AIA) in Detroit in 1953.
+At the height of his career, he was a registered architect in 13 states.
+In 1965, he was the first African American architect to be appointed to the Detroit Board of Education.
 He won the AIA Detroit Gold medal in 2018.
-Johnson was a member of the BAG (Black Architects Group).
+Johnson was a member of the BAG (Black Architects Group) and the Michigan Society of Architects.

 Late life and death

 The firm of Nathan Johnson & Associates, Inc. ended work sometime around 2000.
-He died on November 5, 2021 in Detroit, Michigan, at the age of 96.
+Johnson’s retirement was spent in his home in the historic Boston-Edison neighborhood, until his passing.
+He died on November 5, 2021 in Detroit, Michigan, at the age of 95.